BrainABar/NECS-Challenge/README.md

   * required firewall(ports) opened including able to handle responses to initial connection
   * SeLinux permissions set
   * proper permissions granted, most will start as sudo and revert to non-sudo
+    - linked files, if not restricted, can be compromised to run different code
+      * used to quickly enable/disable programs/configurations
   * dns records pointed towards cloud-provider
   * cloud-provider records set so domain name can be used